dededikri-15/dededikri-15/README.md

 ![Dede Dikri](img/dd.jpg)

-- 🚀 I am currently studying in the Department of Library and Information Science
+- 💻 I am currently a student in the Department of Library and Information Science, and I’m learning the **Laravel framework** 🚀
-- 💻 _I am currently learning **Laravel** Framework_

 ### 📚 Currently Studying